 Alternate Route #1 from Vancouver to Calgary

 This route is 1,074 km and will be similar to the same time as the fastest route.
 Following this route, you start on Highway 1 from Vancouver and head towards Hope.
-Next, you’ll turn onto Highway 3 until you reach the town of Princeton and from there, you’ll get onto Highway 5A north continuing to Merritt.
-Here you will then head north again on Highway 5 (the Coquihalla*) and it’s straight to Kamloops.
-After Kamloops, you turn onto Highway 1 (the Trans-Canada Highway) for a straight shot into Calgary.
+Next, you’ll turn onto Highway 3 until you reach the town of Princeton and from there, you’ll get onto Highway 5A north, continuing to Merritt.
+Here, you will then head north again on Highway 5 (the Coquihalla*), and it’s straight to Kamloops.
+After Kamloops, you turn onto Highway 1 (the Trans-Canada Highway) for a straight shot into Calgary. *Note that there may be tolls along the Coquihalla Highway.

 Alternate Route #2 from Vancouver to Calgary

-This route is a slightly longer route at 1,126 km and will take roughly 12 hours and 55 minutes.
+This route is slightly longer at 1,126 km and will take roughly 12 hours and 55 minutes.
 It will lead you from Highway 1 to Highway 3 to Highway 97 in Osoyoos, BC.
 The 97 will then take you through Kelowna, eventually turning into the 97A by Swan Lake.
-From the 97A, you’ll take Highway 1 in Sicamous, and you’ll stay on this for the rest of your drive passing through Banff National Park before arriving in Calgary.
+From the 97A, you’ll take Highway 1 in Sicamous, and you’ll stay on this for the rest of your drive, passing through Banff National Park before arriving in Calgary.

 Travelling from Vancouver to Calgary